How to Streamline Your Payroll Process

 Do you track employee time in one system, and then have to export it and bring it into your payroll system?
 Consider integrating your time tracking and payroll into one system.
 This is going to reduce errors, data loss, and confusion.
 It will be easier to make changes and fits in well with an automated approach where employees have some skin in the game when it comes to reporting their hours.

-To get started, our free time clock app lets you export employee timesheets and process payroll quickly with integrations to your favorite payroll provider.
+To get started, our time clock app lets you export employee timesheets and process payroll quickly with integrations to your favorite payroll provider.

 Use automated payments.